 We use the "Bellman" characterization to probe the structure of interior equilibrium.
-First, we analyze the effects of expanding the set of cognitive types - e.g., when "coarse" consumers are introduced into a population of rational consumers.
-The expected equilibrium add-on weakly decreases in every state, while the headline price weakly rises.
+In particular, we analyze the effects of expanding the set of cognitive types - e.g., when "coarse" consumers are introduced into a population of rational consumers.
+The expected equilibrium add-on weakly decreases in every state, while the total expected price (i.e., the sum of the headline price and the expected hidden charge) weakly rises.
 Thus, making the consumer population cognitively more diverse shifts equilibrium payments from latent to salient components.
-We use this finding to show that compared with rational-expectations equilibrium, the expected add-on charge is weakly lower, yet the total expected price (i.e., the headline price plus the expected add-on charge) is weakly higher.
-In other words, exploitation is higher and more "naked".
-The lowest possible expected add-on is obtained when all firm types are active in every state.
-We show that this lower bound can be approximated in equilibrium under a suitable selection of primitives.
-Finally, we use the Bellman characterization to show that the ranges of add-on charges and headline prices are narrower relative to the rational-expectations benchmark.
+We use this finding to show that compared with rational-expectations equilibrium, the expected add-on charge is weakly lower, yet the total price is weakly higher.
+In other words, exploitation is larger and more "naked".
+Trade volume, and therefore social welfare, are larger (trade is socially beneficial in our model).
+However, this comes at the expense of boundedly rational consumers who overpay for the product because they underestimate the add-on charge, and consequently suffer a welfare loss.
+We demonstrate the value of the Bellman equation with additional equilibrium characterization results.

-The equilibrating mechanism behind these results is that expanding the set of cognitive types weakly raises the maximal net willingness to pay in each state.
-This increase in demand leads to higher headline prices, which in turn impels lower- π firms (which are less adept at devising exploitative hidden charges) to enter the market in each state.
-As a result, the volume of trade increases and the average add-on decreases in each state.
-Given consumers' belief-formation model, lower add-ons across states raise their willingness to pay, thus reinforcing the rise in demand.
-Increased volume of trade enhances social welfare, as trade is socially beneficial in our model.
-However, it comes at the expense of boundedly rational consumers who overpay for the product because they underestimate the add-on charge, and consequently suffer a welfare loss.
+The equilibrating mechanism behind the Bellman equation can be illustrated by the scenario of expanding the set of cognitive types.
+This change raises the maximal net willingness to pay in some states.
+The increase in demand leads to higher headline prices, which in turn impels lower- π firms (which are less adept at devising exploitative hidden charges) to be active in these states.
+As a result, the average add-on in these states decreases.
+Given consumers' belief-formation model, lower add-ons across states raise their net willingness to pay, thus reinforcing the rise in demand.

-Our framework also allows us to consider non-exploitative add-on product features - e.g., paid follow-up contracts that benefit both consumers and firms (auto service agreements that provide annual tune-ups, cloud services offering enhanced data security), or hotel add-on spa packages.
-Specifically, we modify the basic model by assuming that each state generates a distinct latent surplus that both consumer and firm enjoy.
-The unique interior equilibrium is characterized by a quasi-Bellman equation like the one we derive for the basic model, except that the discount factor is negative.
-The sign difference reflects positive market selection and carries distinct equilibrium implications: Expanding the set of cognitive types need not have a uniform effect on latent payoffs across states.
-When rational consumers are present in the market, social welfare is weakly below the rational-expectations benchmark.
+Our framework also allows us to consider non-exploitative add-on product features - e.g., follow-up contracts that benefit both consumers and firms, or hotel add-on spa packages.
+Specifically, in Section 4 we modify the basic model by assuming that each state generates a distinct latent surplus that both consumer and firm enjoy.
+The unique interior equilibrium is characterized by a quasi-Bellman equation like the one we derive for the basic model, except that the "discount factor" is negative.
+The sign difference reflects positive market selection and carries distinct equilibrium implications.
+E.g., expanding the set of cognitive types need not have a uniform effect on latent payoffs across states.

-Finally, we generalize our belief-formation model, so that cognitive types are causal models represented by so-called perfect directed acyclic graphs.
+Finally, in Section 5 we generalize our belief-formation model, so that cognitive types are causal models represented by so-called perfect directed acyclic graphs.
 This formalism, based on Spiegler (2016), subsumes coarse beliefs as a special case (our focus on the latter in the basic model is purely expositional).
 It captures a wider variety of belief errors - e.g., perceiving that demand for add-ons drives hidden charges, while failing to realize it also influences headline prices.
 All our results extend to this more general model, which also generates novel effects.
 First, supply and demand responses to shocks can be virtually independent even though shocks' direct payoff implications are perfectly correlated across market agents.
-Second, when consumers receive private signals, equilibrium prices can reflect them on top of the payoffrelevant state, although prices fully reveal the latter.
+Second, when consumers receive private signals, equilibrium prices can reflect them on top of the payoff-relevant state, although prices fully reveal the latter.
 Thus, in the presence of imperfectly discerning consumers, equilibrium market outcomes can respond to factors beyond economic fundamentals.